osstotalsoft/rocket-webapp-components/README.md

 ### Why we need a single package of react components?

-I've noticed that these components are placed in each of our projects with their logic even though their purpose is supposed to be the same regardless of the project.
-Besides, a lot of components are quite different depending upon the project, although the name is the same and I guess this is a sort of problem :confused: .
-By using this package those flaws won't be a problem anymore because you have versions and descriptions, it means every time you want to modify a component you must bump up the version and when is the case, add a simple description saying if the component has some specific logic for a specific project.
-Those things keep the components well-organized and consistent. :sunglasses:
+We'd like to standardize all the components used throughout all our projects.
+Hence, gathering all them in a single package is the best approach of doing it.
+This standard would help us to keep the components well-organized and consistent. :sunglasses:

 ### The source code of the core